MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ::: zone pivot="azure-portal"

-This article describes how to create an HTTP trigger function REST API in the Azure portal.
-You'll use Azure Functions in the Azure portal to create your REST API and add some custom claims that can be called in a custom extension.
-You'll add a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) to your HTTP trigger.
+This article describes how to create a REST API with a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) using Azure Functions in the Azure portal.
+You'll create an Azure Function app and an HTTP trigger function, and edit this function to return extra claims for your token.

 ## Prerequisites